sorenroug/osnine-java/v6809/README.md

 more system calls and attempts a link to IOMan.

 TODO:
-Implement the CWAI instruction.
-Implement IRQ 50 times a second (or 100?)
+Implement IRQ 50 times a second

+The OS9.dsk was created with

+   os9 format disk.dsk -c1 -h1 -n"1.2 MB disk" -t80 -s48